"Father arranged for a Polish Christian woman to shelter me."

 in 2009, Dorota Anyż and Artur Anyż directed a play based on the Polish version of The Last Selection – A Child’s Journey Through the Holocaust by Goldie Szachter Kalib.
 Over the years, the play has been performed several times.Educational projects

 The book The Last Selection: A Child's Journey Through the Holocaust by Goldie Szachter Kalib with Sylvan Kalib and Ken Wachsberger, was published in English in 1991, and in Polish in 2009.

-Photo of the Jewish Community Council of Bodzentyn.
-Goldie's grandfather, Nus’n Szachter, the third man from the right, was formerly secretary of the organization.
+Photo of the board of the Jewish communal organization in Bodzentyn.
+Goldie's grandfather, Nus’n Szachter, the third man from the right, was formerly the organisation's secretary.
 The gentleman on the far right may well be the young Shmiel Weintraub, a friend of the Szachter family.

 - The photo of Goldie at the top of the page was taken around 1946.